All Episodes

 That's number one.

-The middle class is not being nobody is being helped here.
+The middle class is not being, nobody is being helped here.

-The foundation of this country was the individual, individual freedom and liberty, allowing people to pursue their own self interest to become whatever they wanted to become, nothing or anything, based on whatever their ambition and desire and so forth.
+The foundation of this country was the individual, individual freedom and liberty, allowing people to pursue their own self-interest to become whatever they wanted to become, nothing or anything, based on whatever their ambition and desire and so forth.

-And that opportunity is shrinking because more and more of the private sector where all those opportunities are is being taken over by the federal government.
+And that opportunity is shrinking because more and more of the private sector, where all those opportunities are, is being taken over by the federal government.

-That's how much uh is being spent on their behalf, and they're not even born yet, two generations down the line.
+That's how much is being spent on their behalf, and they're not even born yet, two generations down the line.

-I understand that but what I don't get is how people I I can understand people protesting Okay I've got to take a break.
+But what I don't get is how people, I can understand people protesting.

 Hang on through the break because this today really isn't about Republicans and Democrats.